m4ttsch/omscs-notes-notes/operating-systems/synchronization-constructs.md

 Because of their simplicity, spinlocks are a basic synchronization primitive that can be used to implement more complicated synchronization constructs.

 ## Semaphores
-As a synchronization construct, **semaphores** allows us to express count related synchronization requirements.
+As a synchronization construct, **semaphores** allow us to express count related synchronization requirements.

 Semaphores are initialized with an integer value.
-Threads arriving at a semaphore with a nonzero value with decrement the value and proceed with their execution.
+Threads arriving at a semaphore with a nonzero value will decrement the value and proceed with their execution.
 Threads arriving at a semaphore with a zero value will have to wait.
 As a result, the number of threads that will be allowed to proceed at a given time will equal the initialization value of the semaphore.

 When a thread leaves the critical section, it signals the semaphore, which will increment the semaphore's counter.